leilanmartinez/css-multipage/README.md

 3. Follow the steps below and my example to complete the assignment

 ## Assignment
-You are going to research careers in the tech industry and create a small website with information about **two** specific career in tech.
+You are going to research careers in the tech industry and create a small website with information about **two** specific careers in tech.

 ### Step 1: Research
 1. Navigate to [CompTIA Tech Careers](https://www.comptia.org/en-us/explore-careers/job-roles/?page=1&category=all)